Quintinus98/ai_takehome/data/article_2.md

 * **Basalt formations** – React with CO₂ to form stable carbonate minerals in less than two years.

-Leakage remains the chief public concern; however, monitoring technologies such as satellite interferometry and fibre‑optic sensing can detect pressure changes as small as 0.01 bar.
+Leakage remains the chief public concern; however, monitoring technologies such as satellite interferometry and fibre‑optic sensing can detect pressure changes as small as 0.01 bar. carbon storage methods

 ## Economics and policy